gkobilansky/redis-messaging/README.md

 **Please note:** although you can initialize multiple queues, current implementation for send/receive/delete works with hardcoded queue name of `myqueue`.

-## Demo

-You can send messages to WonderQ and see the demo queue stats at our [front end](http://quick-start-dev-serverlessdeploymentbucket-ntikgcvze067.s3-website-us-east-1.amazonaws.com/index.html).

 ## Setup